Single-bullet theory: Analysis based on Zapruder film and physical evidence

-Some critics believe the puffing out of Connally's cheeks is simply physics at work, as the bullet collapses one of his lungs, forcing air into his mouth.
-Other critics believe that the puffing of Connally's cheeks result from him shouting, "Oh, no, no, no", which his wife, Nellie, said he shouted after the first shot but before the second shot.
+Some critics believe the puffing out of Connally's cheeks is simply physics at work as the bullet collapses one of his lungs, forcing air into his mouth.
+Other critics believe the puffing of Connally's cheeks result from him shouting, "Oh, no, no, no", which his wife, Nellie, said he shouted after the first shot but before the second one.
 The premise that a collapsed lung would cause Connally's cheeks to puff out is dismissed by Michael Baden, chief forensic pathologist for the HSCA.
-"When the lung is punctured, as Connally's was, the air in the lung goes out into the chest cavity, not out of the mouth, so Connally's cheeks puffing out would have not been caused by air trying to escape."
+"When the lung is punctured, as Connally's was, the air in the lung goes out into the chest cavity, not out of the mouth so Connally's cheeks puffing out would have not been caused by air trying to escape."

 When an enhanced copy of the Zapruder film was released in 1998, many felt the delayed reaction theory was debunked.
 Others, particularly Posner, noted that Connally's right lapel flips up at frame 224 (it hides the right part of his white collar in frame 224, which is far more clearly seen in both frames 223 and 225).
 In this same frame, as noted above, Connally suddenly becomes blurred with regard to the rest of the automobile (Connally is clear in frame 223).
 Frame 224 is precisely the best-posited frame of the impact of the bullet to Kennedy, who is still behind the sign at this point.
 Zapruder himself does not appear to jump until frame 227, blurring all contents of the automobile.

-Connally's immediate reaction after frame 224, including a flinch in which he flexes both elbows and brings his hat up, is seen by some as an unconscious reaction to the strike (single frames of this reaction appear to show Connally unharmed, with hat held up in front of his chest, while Kennedy behind him has already clearly been hit).
+Connally's immediate reaction after frame 224, including a flinch in which he flexes both elbows and brings his hat up, is seen by some as an unconscious reaction to the strike (single frames of this reaction appear to show Connally unharmed with hat held up in front of his chest, while Kennedy behind him has already clearly been hit).
 Others see this as Connally's reaction to the sound of the first shot.
 Immediately after the arm spasm, Connally begins a motion which drops his right shoulder and holds his right arm pinned to his right side, including a slow rolling motion toward this side.
 He also is seen to look over his right shoulder at Kennedy and shows an expression of pain only after turning his head back toward Zapruder's position around frame 275.